 OTHER RELEVANT INFORMATION

-Each organization will cater for 10% of the total costs of the training expenses of a participant i.e. equivalent Euro 120.87 equivalent 139.36 USD.
+Each organization will cater for the total costs of the training expenses of a participant i.e. equivalent to Euro 1208,70 Euro , 1393,60 USD.
+Wilde Ganzen partners get a discount.

 Further payment instructions will be provided to all successful applicants through barmey@apiinstitute.org.